james-lynch-1/gba-project/README.md

 ## IMPLEMENTED:
 Collision detection for player/enemies and player/environment
 Reticle works and can be used to destroy enemies (red dots)
+Different attack types (screen filling, top-left/top-right/bottom-left/bottom-right quadrant area of effect)
 Dynamic memory allocation for enemies and player attacks
 Countdown/time remaining UI for attacks
 Multiple areas

 ## TO BE IMPLEMENTED:
 Collectible weapons/attacks from enemies/item pickups
-Other types of attacks (screen filling, topleft/topright/bottomleft/bottomright quadrant area of effect)
+Basic enemy AI/movement
 Shell script to convert exported Usenti maps to condensed collision maps
 Inventory system
-More detailed UI for player health, attacks, inventory etc.
+Detailed UI for player health, attacks, inventory etc.
+Audio
 Removing copyright infringement
+Fun

 ## HOW TO MAKE A LEVEL
 1. Import tileset into Tiled https://www.mapeditor.org/ and make a level using those tiles